Difference Between Online UPS and Offline UPS

 An offline UPS is another type of uninterruptible power supply system.
 Unlike an online UPS, this system supplies power directly from the AC mains to the load.

-The output needs to be changed between both the sources using a switch.
+The output needs to be changed between both sources using a switch.
 The transfer time taken by an offline UPS is approximately five minutes.

 When there is a power outage, the charged battery supplies DC power to an inverter that converts it into AC power.
 This AC power is then supplied to the load.